Foreign exchange trading was once something that people only did when they needed foreign currency to use when traveling

 Just like with trading stocks, forex traders can speculate on the fluctuating values of currencies between two countries, and it's done for entertainment and profit.

 The Forex Market for Beginners

 It seems like something that most people would find easy, except, in this particular industry, there is a high rate of failure among new traders because there is quite a steep learning curve.

 Even traders that are aware of that tend to start out with the attitude of "It happened to them, but it won't happen to me."
 In the end, 96 percent of these traders walk away empty-handed, not quite sure what happened to them, or maybe even feeling a bit scammed.

 Forex trading is not a scam; it's just an industry that is primarily set up for insiders that understand it.
 The goal for new traders should be to survive long enough to understand the inner working of foreign exchange trading and become one of those insiders, and this will come with studying the market, understanding the terminology, and learning trading strategies.

 Forex and Leverage

 The number one thing that hangs most traders out to dry is the ability to use a trading feature called forex trading leverage.
-Using leverage allows traders to trade in the market using more money than what they have in their account.
+Using leverage allows traders to trade in the market using more money than what they have in their accounts.

 For example, if you were trading 2:1, you could have a $1,000 deposit in your brokerage account, and yet control and trade $2,000 of currency on the market.
 Many forex brokers offer as much as 50:1 leverage.
 This can be dangerous, as new traders tend to jump in and start trading with that 50:1 leverage immediately without being prepared for the consequences.